novelrt/NovelRT/README.md

 ```
 (Please note: the above command shows the only four options we support at the moment - anything else is considered unsupported at this time.)

-If you have a mac with an intel chip configure the cmake files like so:
+If you have an Intel Mac you can configure the cmake files like so:
 ```
 cmake ..
 ```
-If you have a mac with apple-silicon (m1 or m2 or etc), you must add an additional flag to the configuration command, like so:
+However, if you have Apple-Silicon Mac (M1, M2, etc), you must add an additional flag to the configuration command, like so:
 ```
 cmake .. -DCMAKE_APPLE_SILICON_PROCESSOR="arm64"
 ```